Xu Qinxian: Trial and punishment

-Xu was court-martialled before a military tribunal.
+Xu was court-martialled before a military tribunal in 1990.
 At his trial, he remained defiant, declaring that "the People's Army has never in its history been used to suppress the people, I absolutely refuse to besmirch this historical record!"
-He was expelled from the Chinese Communist Party and sentenced to five years in prison.
+A video recording of the full trial was leaked in 2025, confirming previous accounts, including that the order to militarily crush the protests was given orally, without a paper trail.
+Six hours of footage from Xu's closed-door trial was posted on YouTube, which is blocked in China.
+Several people posted the video, including Wu Renhua, and experts regard it as authentic.
+While being questioned in civilian garb, Xu said he declined to be a "sinner to history"; he conceded that the CCP controlled the military, but said that ordering the PLA to attack the demonstrators at Tiananmen Square required deliberation by the National People's Congress.

+Xu was expelled from the CCP and sentenced to five years in prison.
 According to Gao Yu, Xu was transferred from a military detention centre to Qincheng Prison by Yang Baibing of the People's Liberation Army General Political Department to serve his sentence.
 He served four years in Qincheng Prison and the fifth year in a police hospital.
 After he served his sentence, he was exiled to Shijiazhuang, Hebei, by Jiang Zemin, the new paramount leader of China.
 Xu also had his entitlements reduced, as if he had been demoted to the position of a deputy commander of the provincial military division of Hebei Province.